Email FacebookTwitterMenu burgerClose thin

 Currently, tenancy by the entirety is only offered in about half of the states in the U.S.: Alaska, Arkansas, Delaware, District of Columbia, Florida, Hawaii, Illinois, Indiana, Kentucky, Maryland, Massachusetts, Michigan, Mississippi, Missouri, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, Tennessee, Vermont, Virginia and Wyoming.

 In certain states, tenancy by the entirety is only available on real estate property.
 It may be offered exclusively to spouses in some states while others allow for same-sex domestic partnerships.
-And in some cases, TBE is further limited to homestead property.
+In some cases, TBE is further limited to homestead property.

 Differences Between TBE and Joint Tenancy